Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 Plate Counts and ATP analysis

-In the Plate Counts method, tests are carried out to analyze small samples of MLSS using plate count media in labs.
+In the Plate Counts method, tests are conducted to analyze small samples of MLSS using plate count media in the laboratory.

 It helps in determining the microbial population in wastewater.